 MSc Computer Science

 The master's programme in Computer Science provides a broad education in computer science.
-Students acquire a solid foundation in advanced algorithms, computer security, artificial intelligence and machine learning, and gain expertise through specialisation tracks.
+Students acquire a solid foundation in advanced algorithms, computer security, artificial intelligence and internet protocols, and gain expertise through specialisation tracks.
 Graduates pursue careers at the forefront of software-based technologies as, for example, software engineers, game developers, IT project managers, or go on to PhD studies.

 Computer Science at KTH